 Journaling is actually a pretty important habit to get into as far as I’m concerned.
 It let’s you work out any frustrations you have, gain an insight into your own thinking, and let’s you remember your happiest times with friends and family.
 It also let’s you flex your brain muscles a bit on a daily basis, especially in a world where most people only seem to want to write 140 characters on Twitter or a short status message on Facebook it’s also something that lets you practice and perfect your writing skills.

-Day One has been my favorite piece of journaling software that I keep in tandem with my Moleskine journal and it’s an absolute joy to use.
-It’s got Markdown support, it let’s you insert photos and it can even grab your location and what music you’re listening to.
+Day One has been my favourite piece of journaling software that I keep in tandem with my Moleskine journal, and it’s an absolute joy to use.
+It’s got Markdown support, it let’s you insert photos, and it can even grab your location and what music you’re listening to.
 On top of that it’s also beautifully designed and let’s you sync your entries seamlessly between your Mac and any iOS devices you may use which makes it perfect to use when you’re on the move or sitting at your desk.

 Even though I have this blog and will post to it regularly I’m also really excited to be able to post the odd journal entry to Day One for those ideas or thoughts that are more ‘personal’ or smaller in scope.

 If you’re keen to take a look for yourself then be sure to try out either their Mac app or their iPhone / iPad apps.

 Note: Currently you can only publish journal entries from the iPhone app, although support for the iPad and Mac apps is coming in future updates.